czietz/picowifi/README.md

 On the Atari start `UIP.TOS` and wait until the PicoWifi has established its Wifi connection.
 The LED on the PicoWifi indicates a successful connection.
 If your network router automatically assigns IP addresses, you will then be shown the IP address under which you can connect to your Atari from another computer using a web browser (HTTP) or an FTP client.

+uIP-Tool can be terminated by pressing (almost) any key; for example, _Space_ or _Esc_.
+Don’t exit it by pressing _Ctrl+C_, as this can leave the USB stack in an inconsistent state.

 Please refer to the [uIP-Tool documentation](https://bitbucket.org/sqward/uip-tools/src/master/README.md) for further explanation, in particular if you need to manually configure an IP address.

 Troubleshooting: